MaxCarlson/Allocators/README.md

 // Create another cache
 SlabM.addCache(1024, 1024);

+// Will add Caches at power of 2 multiples of 2048
+// until <= the max size 10000.
+E.g. last Cache added would be Slabs containing 1024 8192 byte blocks
+SlabM.addCache2(2048, 10000, 1024);

 // In allocating space for one int the smallest block size
 // we find is 512 bytes.
 What a waste! int* ptrI = SlabM.allocate();

+// Do NOT add another Cache after allocations start,
+// it can result in undefined behavior

 // All alloc::SlabMem's are the same except for their default type (the template parameter)
 // as they all use the same storage in a static interface